Iddings-Gilbert-Leader-Anderson Block

-Iddings-Gilbert-Leader-Anderson Block is a row of five connected historic commercial buildings located at Kendallville, Noble County, Indiana.
+Iddings-Gilbert-Leader-Anderson Block is a row of five connected historic commercial buildings located at Kendallville, Indiana.
 The block was built between 1891 and 1895, and is a two-story, red brick building with pressed metal facades in the Queen Anne style.

 It was listed on the National Register of Historic Places in 1987.
 It is located in the Kendallville Downtown Historic District.